blockonomics/wallet_service/readme.md

 **Response:**
 ```
 estimated_fee : Estimated fee that will be taken for this send (Proportionally calculated)
-error: 500 HTTP Status / “Error msg” (BTC_amount may be more than wallet etc)
+error: 500 HTTP Status / “Error msg”
 ```

 #### POST /api/send
 Schedules the transaction to be sent when threshold is met.
-Fee level estimates for one transaction is calculated as one tx / total = percent of fee

 **Parameters:**
 `{addr, btc_amount, wallet_id, wallet_password, admin_password}`